st3ph4nnn/swordle/README.md

 - An IDE of choice
 - A terminal
-- Latest G++ (sudo apt install g++)
+- Latest g++ version (tested on 7.5.0)

 After that, install these:

 ### Ubuntu-based

-**sudo apt install git libasound2-dev mesa-common-dev libx11-dev libxrandr-dev libxi-dev xorg-dev libgl1-mesa-dev libglu1-mesa-dev**
+***sudo apt install git libasound2-dev mesa-common-dev libx11-dev libxrandr-dev libxi-dev xorg-dev libgl1-mesa-dev libglu1-mesa-dev***

 ### Redhat-based

-**sudo dnf install git alsa-lib-devel mesa-libGL-devel libX11-devel libXrandr-devel libXi-devel libXcursor-devel libXinerama-devel**
+***sudo dnf install git alsa-lib-devel mesa-libGL-devel libX11-devel libXrandr-devel libXi-devel libXcursor-devel libXinerama-devel***

 After that, you will need to do the following commands in a temporary directory: